TheCodersRoom/Quotes/English/Quotes_English.md

 >learn how to fight alone

 >"Wake upto reality,nothing good ever happens in this world"

+>"Follow the 20 minute rule"